abodein/timeOmics/README.md

+# timeOmics
-# timeOmics: A Generic Multivariate Framework for the Integration of Microbiome Longitudinal Studies With Other Data Types
+A Generic Multivariate Framework for the Integration of Microbiome Longitudinal Studies With Other Data Types

 ![Framework Overview](./man/figures/method_overview.png)